gpstar81/GPStar-proton-pack/OPERATION.md

 - There are 4 power levels in mode original.
 When the Neutrona Wand is in stand by mode (see toggle switch behaviours below), the bargraph settles on the first level.
 - The switch under the Ion Arm on the Proton Pack must be switched on.
 This gives power to the entire system.
 The slo-blo light on the Neutrona Wand will turn solid red to indicate power to the system.
+	- If you are using a standalone Neutrona Wand without a Proton Pack, pressing the Intensify switch twice while the Neutrona Wand is turned off will imitate flipping the switch under the Ion Arm.
 - While firing, the default bargraph animations slide the bargraph up and down small increments to indicate the instability and power of the proton stream.

 ### Right-Hand Toggle Switch Behaviours